Adapted from a video by Tim Dodd the Everyday Astronaut. Web version by Andy Law.

 Not much is known about the heat shield.
 It is likely an in-house variant of a material called TUFROC.
-This stuff which touts high reusability by being able to handle high peak temperatures before ablating.
+This is a material which touts high reusability by being able to handle high peak temperatures before ablating.

 There might be some hotspots that will ablate a little on each launch.
 But because they’re uniform, they should be easy to swap out and replace when they get too low.
 Again, this is just like replacing a brake pad during a routine service.

-They’ll eventually be mechanically mounted.
+These will eventually be mechanically mounted.
 This will likely be done by an automated robot for quick and easy manufacturing or replacement.
-These heat shields might be the only thing that really wears down.
+These heat shield tiles might be the only thing that really wears down.
 So there should be minimal maintenance on the entire rocket.
 (In a perfect world anyway.)